 The Dawson City Music Festival is a 3-day party, and is one of the best Dawson City attractions, and people from far and wide travel to town to dance the days (and nights) away.

 Make sure you book accommodation early if you’re planning on coming up for the Dawson City Music Festival.

 Check Out the S.S.
 Keno

 During the Gold Rush, one of the most luxurious and popular ways to travel between towns was to take a paddleboat steamer along the massive Yukon River.

 Unfortunately this historic era of Gold Rush travel is long gone, but luckily for us there’s still a number of original paddle wheelers scattered around the territory, and one of them is right in Dawson City!

 The S.S.
 Keno was built in 1922 and used to transport various minerals for mining companies along the river until it was decommissioned in 1951.

 In 1960 the vessel made its way from Whitehorse to Dawson City along the Yukon River, becoming the last paddle steamer to make the trip under its own power, and it’s stayed in town ever since.

-These days it’s a National Historic Site located just outside of town on the shores of the Yukon River, and visitors can learn more about its history on an interpretative tour.
+These days it’s a National Historic Site located just outside of town on the shores of the Yukon River, and visitors can learn more about its Gold Rush history on an interpretative tour.

-No list of what to do in Dawson City would be complete without the S.S.
+No list of what to do in Dawson City would be complete without seeing the Gold Rush era S.S.
 Keno.